vechain/vechain-sdk-js/packages/errors/README.md

 ## Introduction

 The vechain SDK Error package is specifically designed to handle custom errors seamlessly integrated into the Core and Network packages.
 It serves as a dedicated solution for managing and communicating errors within these essential components, ensuring a streamlined and robust development experience.
-By leveraging vechain SDK Error, developers can enhance error handling and reporting, contributing to the overall reliability and resilience of the Core and Network functionalities within the vechain SDK ecosystem.
+By leveraging vechain SDK Error, developers can enhance error handling and reporting, contributing to the overall reliability and resilience of the Core and Network functionalities within the vechain SDK ecosystem. (test)

 ## Commands